- Join a walking tour of Buenos Aires and visit some of the city's most iconic sites

 In the evening, enjoy a traditional Argentine meal accompanied by free-flowing wine and a tango show, one of Argentina's most iconic cultural highlights.
 Experience the heartbeat of Argentina first-hand before heading back to your hotel to relax for the night.

-Day 7: Departing Buenos Aires
+Day 7: Depart Buenos Aires

-Eat one last breakfast in Buenos Aires, and at the appropriate time, drive the airport for your departing flight and head home after an unforgettable trip.
+Eat one last breakfast in Buenos Aires, and at the appropriate time, drive to the airport for your departing flight and head home after an unforgettable trip.